 The University of Tennessee opera department will produce Middlemarch in Spring at the Bijoux Theater in Knoxville–four performances April 13, 14 and 15.

-Jeffrey Sykes and I will premiere November Gold, my cycle of seven songs on poems of Robert Francis, Sunday evening Nov.
-5 at the Berkeley Piano Club.
-On the same occasion–Sonic Harvest 17– Emily Onderdonk will perform my Soliloquy for viola solo.
+On November 5 at the Berkeley Piano Club, Jeffrey Sykes and I premiered November Gold, my cycle of seven songs for baritone and piano on poems of Robert Francis On the same occasion–Sonic Harvest 17– Emily Onderdonk performed my Soliloquy for viola solo.

 Charlottesville Opera gave the East Coast Premiere of Middlemarch in Spring March 23 and 24, 2017 at the Paramount Theater, Charlottesville, VA, in collaboration with Virginia’s Festival of the Book.
 Excerpts from this fine production can be seen here.

 In February West Edge Opera presented a portion of our opera-in-progress Howards End, America in their new Snapshots program with Jonathan Khuner conducting and a fine cast.
 San Francisco Classical Voice referred to it as a “strong show” with “plenty of drama.”
 Read the full review here.

 MIddlemarch in Spring was given Honorable Mention in The American Prize, category opera/theater/film, professional.

 Sunday afternoon November 20 Composers, Inc. presented my Stories Wind Told to Grass at Piedmont Piano Company in downtown Oakland, with the same stellar performers who premiered the work: mezzo soprano Christine Abraham, flutist Tod Brody, cellist Jean-Michel Fonteneau, and pianist Jeffrey Sykes.